Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

 \subsubsection{Comparison for Plan Selection}

-The runtime results (Figure~\ref{fig:runtime_performance_all}) show the models' plan selection performance across the entire workload.
-Reqo consistently surpasses other models, demonstrating substantial performance enhancements.
-Notably, in the more complex TPC-DS workload, models like Bao, Lero, and Roq do not perform as well as PostgreSQL in terms of total runtime, despite exhibiting better performance in simpler workloads.
-In contrast, Reqo's advanced feature encoder, the powerful representation capabilities of BiGG, and the ranking-based uncertainty quantification mechanism ensure superior performance even with complex query plans.
-Specifically, in optimizing total runtime ratio, Reqo achieves performance enhancements of 16.6\% over PostgreSQL, 24.6\% over Bao, 20.4\% over Lero, and 18.6\% over Roq.
-These results underscore Reqo's efficiency in handling complex query scenarios, highlighting its superiority in runtime performance optimization.
+The runtime results in Figure~\ref{fig:runtime_performance_all} show the cost models' plan selection performance across workloads.
+Reqo consistently surpasses others, demonstrating substantial performance enhancements.
+In our more complex TPC-DS workload, the other LCM baselines do not perform as well as PostgreSQL, despite exhibiting better performance in simpler workloads.
+In contrast, Reqo's tree model provides strong representation capability and, combined with the learning-to-rank mechanism with uncertainty quantification, delivers superior performance.
+In terms of total runtime ratio, Reqo achieves performance enhancements of 16.6\% over PostgreSQL, 24.6\% over Bao, 25.6\% over Zero-Shot, 20.4\% over Lero, and 18.6\% over Roq on TPC-DS.
+These results underscore Reqo's effectiveness in handling complex query scenarios, highlighting its superiority in actual runtime improvements rather than gains in average estimation error alone.